Seventh Son of Autumn · Emissary of Spring

 The Eye Under the Mountain

-Amarantha carves out his eye for his insolence.
-Nuan of the Dawn Court forges him a golden one that sees through every lie.
+Amarantha carves out his eye for the insolence.
+Nuan of the Dawn Court forges him a gold one that sees through every lie.

 The Cauldron's Bond

-Elain emerges Made, and the mate bond detonates in public.
-He breaks his chains to reach her — then learns to wait.
+Elain comes out Made and the mate bond detonates in public.
+He breaks his chains to reach her — and then learns to wait.

 The Band of Exiles

-He finds the cursed queen Vassa, allies with Jurian, and learns Helion is his father.
-The fox finally chooses his own road.
+He finds the cursed queen Vassa, falls in with Jurian, learns Helion is his father.
+The fox finally picks his own road.

 The line that holds him